Short answer

 Is 7-OH withdrawal dangerous?

-For many otherwise healthy, nonpregnant adults, opioid-like withdrawal from 7-OH is not usually medically dangerous by itself in the way alcohol or high-dose benzodiazepine withdrawal can be.
-But it can be very uncomfortable, and the discomfort can drive return to use without a plan.
+For many otherwise healthy, nonpregnant adults, opioid-like withdrawal from 7-OH is not generally considered medically dangerous by itself in the same way alcohol withdrawal or high-dose benzodiazepine withdrawal can be.
+But it can be very uncomfortable, and the discomfort may increase the risk of return to use, especially without a plan or support.

 Important exceptions: